secnnet/Splunk-Universal-Forwarder-Installation-for-Linux/README.md

 To run the Python script, you can follow these steps:
   1. Download the script
   2. Open a terminal window and navigate to the directory where the script is saved
-  3. Make the script executable with the following command: chmod +x splunk_install.py
+  3. Make the script executable with the following command: **chmod +x Splunk Universal Forwarder Installation for Linux.py**
-  4. Run the script with the following command: ./splunk_install.py
+  4. Run the script with the following command: **./Splunk Universal Forwarder Installation for Linux.py**

 Note that you may need to run the script with elevated privileges (such as sudo) depending on the user permissions and the installation location.